alemart/surgescript/README.md

 5. Once you're done, release the VM.

 You'll need to `#include <surgescript.h>` in your code and link your project with *-lsurgescript -lm*.

+Additionally, you may call C code from SurgeScript via *binding*.
+See *src/surgescript/runtime/sslib/* for more information.

 ##### How do I build the documentation?